Tough Love (duo)

-Tough Love are a British duo consisting of Alex and Stefan.
-They are best known for their debut single "So Freakin' Tight", which peaked to number 11 on the UK Singles Chart.
+Tough Love is an English DJ, music producer and the record label owner best known for their debut single "So Freakin' Tight", which peaked to number 11 on the UK Singles Chart.
 The duo were previously signed to Island Records through their own imprint Get Twisted Records.

 Career

 Tough Love formed in 2011, and had created a cult following of hardcore dance music fans across the UK.
 Favourites across national radio stations including BBC Radio 1, 1xtra, Kiss, Kiss Fresh, Capital, Capital Xtra and Rinse FM, Tough Love earned support from broadcasters and DJs Annie Mac, Pete Tong, B Traits, Mark Fowler, Mad Alan, Danny Howard, MistaJam, Target as well as gaining industry respect from DJs such as Duke Dumont, Solomun, Kenny Dope, Todd Terry and Roger Sanchez.

 They were labeled by Annie Mac on BBC Radio 1 as "one of the production teams we're excited for" and dubbed as "an act you need to look out for" by BBC Radio 1's Danny Howard.
 The duo have released on a series of established international labels, including Toolroom, Off, Nurvous, Suara and Kenny Dope's Dope Wax as well as their own imprint Get Twisted Records.
 They also won 'Best Single' at the 2014 Bass Music Awards for "Lonely Highway".

 Tough Love provided remixes for Le Youth's "Real" and "Dance with Me", Clean Bandit & Jess Glynne's "Real Love" and "Aint Got Far to Go", Meghan Trainor's "All About That Bass" and Shift K3Y's "I Know".

 In 2015, the duo scored two Top 40 hits with "So Freakin' Tight" (#11) and "Pony (Jump on It)" (#39) as well as cementing their underground prowess with a weekly residency for 'The Redlight' at Sankeys Ibiza alongside DJ EZ, Todd Terry and Matt Jam Lamont.
 They compiled and mixed The Redlight 2015 album which was released on Get Twisted Records charting in the national compilation chart.
 In the summer of 2015, Tough Love announced a joint venture deal between Get Twisted Records and Sony Columbia.

+In September 2023, Wintton-Caine had left the group with O'Brien continuing Tough Love as a solo project.

+In March 2026, Tough Love launched a new record label called The Night Is Calling Records, replacing Get Twisted Records.

 Radio

-Tough Love currently hold weekly radio shows on Kiss FM every Thursday at midnight and Kiss Fresh Fridays from 9 pm, showcasing their signature sound 'The Best of Big & Bumpy Basslines'.
-They also host a syndicated radio show called "Get Twisted" which is also available as a podcast.
+As of 2015, Tough Love held weekly radio shows on Kiss FM every Thursday at midnight and Kiss Fresh Fridays from 9 pm, showcasing their signature sound 'The Best of Big & Bumpy Basslines'.
+As of 2026, they have also hosted a syndicated radio show called "Get Twisted" since 2017, which is also available as a podcast.